rpotesmangra11/hangman-js/README.md

 - **Cleared Album Art on Game Reset:**
   - Added `$("#albumIMG").html("");` to the reset function to clear the album art when the next game starts.

- ## Features I would like to be added in the future
+ ## Planned Future Enhancements

- -Play song when user guesses the song name correctly
+ -Play song when user guesses the song name correctly (ETA undetermined)